Ripley6811/FSND-P5-Linux-Server-Configuration/README.md

 **google-api-python-client** | Google API for OAuth login **fail2ban** | Intrusion protection by IP banning **munin** | System monitoring and email notifications

+####Summary of file and configuration changes:

+- A system user called "grader" was added with sudo permissions.
+- Installed packages were updated.
+- SSH port was changed from 22 to 2200.
+- "Root" denied permission to log in through SSH.
+- Local timezone changed to UTC.
+- Apache2 and Python WSGI were installed.
+- Git installed and restaurant menu application set up on server.
+- UFW configured to allow ports 80, 2200, and 123 and deny port 22.
+- PostgreSQL left with default settings to *not* allow remote connections.
+- User called 'catalog' added to PostgreSQL database for app connection.
+- *Fail2ban* intrusion protection installed that bans suspicious IPs.
+- CRON tasks added to `update` and `upgrade` installed packages.
+- *Munin* software installed to provide system status data and email alerts.

+*NOTE*: See "walkthrough" for more details.